AdobeDocs/commerce-admin.en/help/b2b/account-dashboard-my-quotes.md

 See [Add products to a requisition list](requisition-lists.md) to learn more about this process.

+>[!NOTE]
+>
+> You cannot create a new requisition list when you move items.
+Items can only be moved to an existing requisition list.

 ## Adding a shipping address

 1. The customer logs in to their account.